 This course reviews good writing strategies to prepare students for the level of reading, writing and critical thinking done in College Writing II.
 By means of short essay assignments, students build fluency and confidence in writing.
 May not be counted toward a major in English.
 See Writing Program for details.

-ENG 151 Literature and Interpretation.
+ENG 151 Reading and Literature: Poetry, Fiction and Drama.
 (1 course, Arts and Humanities)

 ENG 250 World Literature.
 (1 course, Arts and Humanities)

 A study of literature from both Western and non-Western traditions.
 Readings may focus on a theme that runs across cultures, a specific historical period or an event that affects a number of cultures.

 ENG 255G Topics: 19th Century Russian Literature.
 (1 course, Arts and Humanities)

 ENG 281 British Writers I .
 (1 course, Arts and Humanities)

 This course surveys works of representative British authors from Anglo-Saxon times through the Augustan period.
 It is designed for students wishing to acquaint themselves with this broad area of British letters.

 ENG 263 African American Literature.
 (1 course, Arts and Humanities)

 ENG 281 British Writers I. (1 course, Arts and Humanities)